perapp/webcui/README.md

 # webcui
-Webcui is a Pytbon package for letting others run your Python script on the web It as easy as running on the command lin
+Webcui is a Pytbon package for creatingweb versions of command line interfaces (CLI).
+I.e. a Web Command User Interface.

+The goal is to give Python developers an easy way to write, deploy and share such commands with others.

 ## Usage